Sit at Your Peril Chairs

 SOLD - The Guatemalan Diner chair.
 The seat and seat back are appliqued with hand-woven Guatemalan fabric featuring a bird motif.

-The Bird chair.
+SOLD - The Bird chair.
 Small birds perch atop the back, above pieces of colored glass and beads.
 The seat is made from a vintage, hand-woven Latin American purse.

 His and Hers Day of the Dead chairs.
 The seats are made of hand-woven Guatemalan cloth appliqued with Mr. and Mrs. dolled-up felted wool skulls.